Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence

-In scientific machine learning, limited availability of high-fidelity simulation data often results in narrow training distributions, making it challenging to develop robust surrogate models.
+In scientific machine learning, limited availability of high-fidelity simulation data often results in narrow training distributions, making it challenging to develop robust emulators.
 On queries poorly represented by the training set, data-driven predictive models risk producing non-physical artifacts, such as violations of conservation laws, causality, or symmetry.
-While transfer learning and multi-fidelity methods have emerged to alleviate data scarcity, ensuring physically consistent generalization remains a significant challenge.
+While transfer learning and multi-fidelity methods have emerged to alleviate data scarcity, ensuring physically consistent generalization remains a significant challenge \cite{herde2024poseidonefficientfoundationmodels}.
 Towards addressing this gap, current research increasingly emphasizes the development of PDE foundation models designed to achieve robust and unified generalization across diverse physical scenarios \cite{sun2025foundationmodelpartialdifferential, ye2024pdeformer, herde2024poseidonefficientfoundationmodels, subramanian2023foundationmodelsscientificmachine}.
-Contemporary PDE surrogates employ a variety of architectures, from UNets \cite{ronneberger2015unetconvolutionalnetworksbiomedical}, Transformers \cite{vaswani2023attentionneed, liu2021swintransformerhierarchicalvision, dosovitskiy2021imageworth16x16words}, and Fourier Neural Operators \cite{Li2021FNO} to DeepONets \cite{Lu2021DeepONet} and bespoke designs \cite{gregory2024equivariantgeometricconvolutionsemulation, shankar2023importanceequivariantinvariantsymmetries}, yet there is no consensus on which model class is most capable at scale.
+Contemporary PDE emulators employ a variety of architectures \cite{Li2021FNO, Lu2021DeepONet, gregory2024equivariantgeometricconvolutionsemulation, shankar2023importanceequivariantinvariantsymmetries}; however, most large-scale deployments rely on UNet \cite{ronneberger2015unetconvolutionalnetworksbiomedical} or Transformer backbones \cite{vaswani2023attentionneed, liu2021swintransformerhierarchicalvision, dosovitskiy2021imageworth16x16words}, and there remains no consensus on which model variant is most capable at scale.
 One must balance ease of optimization with the incorporation of physics priors, but quantitative tools for comparing loss-landscape properties across these architectures remain under-explored.